-To ensure proper equipment longevity, design performance and reliability, all ClimaCool chillers must be installed, operated and maintained in accordance with the appropriate ClimaCool IO&M manuals.
-Water quality is of the utmost importance for the proper care and maintenance of your modular chiller system and regular treatment of the water will increase longevity of your system.
+To ensure proper equipment longevity, design performance and reliability, all ClimaCool chillers must be installed, operated and maintained in accordance with ClimaCool IO&M manuals.
+Water quality is of the utmost importance for the proper care and maintenance of your modular chiller system.
+Regular treatment of the water will increase longevity of your system.
 Failure to provide adequate filtration or treatment of evaporator and condenser water will void the ClimaCool module's warranty.
 A factory authorized technician is required to perform the startup of your ClimaCool chiller.
-Please contact the ClimaCool Customer Service Department at 405-815-3000 or technicalsupport@climacoolcorp.com to schedule a date for your startup.
+Please contact the ClimaCool Customer Service Department at 405-815-3000 or technicalsupport@climacoolcorp.com to schedule.
 There is a minimum of three (3) weeks notice required to schedule your factory startup.